 - My vintage housekeeping schedule: weekly theme days

 - Some other themed days to add to your own routine:

 - Want a printable to help you organize your routine?

 - If it makes your life harder, something is wrong

 Homemaking schedules are all over the internet, but today I want to focus on how to create your own, custom homemaking routine.
-Using a combination of vintage ideas and new tricks, you will have a schedule for daily, weekly, and seasonal household work.
+Using a combination of vintage ideas and new tricks, you will have a daily, weekly, and seasonal household work schedule.

 I have had two approaches to homemaking schedules over the years: not having one, and doing things as needed, and having one, obsessing over it, and letting it rule my life.

 I reacted to what needed to be done: laundry and cleaning as needed.
 I never organized, decluttered or planned ahead.
-I at least got dinner made, but I was still learning the tastes of my husband and spent a lot of time making complicated things no one really wanted.
+I at least got dinner made, but I was still learning my husband’s tastes and spent a lot of time making complicated things no one really wanted.
 (Stupid craft projects, fancy desserts from scratch, sewing projects that were terrible and had to be thrown out.)

 I went shopping a lot too, even though we had very little extra money.
 I just wasn’t sure exactly what I should be doing.

 Five years, more kids, and different houses later.
 I read a book that convinced me a homemaking routine would be worth it.
 I liked the vintage aspects of it, and it just appealed to my controlling nature.
 I had a newborn in the house, and it was not the right time to attempt something so strict.